testcookbook/testcookbook.github.io/book/glossary/glossary.markdown

 the result of the tests the Customer can make informed decisions on what is deployed and when.

+Behavior Driven Development
+: This is a software development process in which you describe the behavior of what your application will complete and then you write code and steps to determine the status of those behaviors.

+BDD
+: see Behavior Driven Development

 Black Box
 : Black box testing is a form of testing where you test an application without knowing how everything is accomplished underneath.